garystafford/meanstack-data-samples/README.md

 ## Retrieving Data with MEAN Stack
 ### Overview
-Based on wlepinski's [generator-meanstack](https://github.com/wlepinski/generator-meanstack).
 Explores various methods of retrieving and displaying data using AngularJS.
+Project based on wlepinski's [generator-meanstack](https://github.com/wlepinski/generator-meanstack), with MongoDB, Mongoose, and Twitter Bootstrap added.

 Contains examples of retrieving data using various AngularJS methods: